tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   ![Data types check](Images/datatypes-check.png)

-* All columns have an appropriate data type, so no adjustments are needed.
+* All columns, but `Genre`, have a numeric data type.
+So we will only need to encode the `Genre` column.

 * The `CustomerID` column can be dropped; it is not relevant for clustering since it does not denote any relevant characteristic of customer shopping habits.